wso2/docs-choreo-dev/en/developer-docs/docs/consuming-services/generate-an-access-token.md

-# Generate a1.
-An application in the [Choreo Developer Portal](https://devportal.choreo.dev).
-If you don't have one, [create a new application](https://wso2.com/choreo/docs/consuming-services/manage-application/#step-1-create-an-application).
-Access Token
+# Generate an Access Token.

 Using access tokens for request authorization enhances security by preventing certain types of denial-of-service (DoS) attacks on published APIs.
 API consumers generate access tokens to access APIs, including them as string values in HTTP header requests.